gowdadaish/SeleniumAutomation/README.md

 # SeleniumAutomation
-Automation of SalesForceApplication usinf selenium
+Automation of SalesForceApplication using selenium Author - Aishwarya